Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

 \subsubsection{The Baseline ODMTS Design}

 The baseline ODMTS design is depicted in Figure \ref{networkDesignFigure} and it opens 7 hubs.
-Bus stops are colored by income level: red in low-income regions, gray in middle-income regions, and green in high-income regions.
-89\% of middle-income and 70\% of high-income riders adopt the ODMTS.
+Hub candidates are shown as black triangles and bus stops are colored by income level: red dots in low-income regions, gray squares in middle-income regions, and green pluses in high-income regions.
+94\% of middle-income and 74\% of high-income riders adopt the ODMTS.

 Table~\ref{TripDurationAnalysis} reports various statistics on trip durations per income level for existing riders, riders adopting the designed ODMTS, and those not adopting it.
-More precisely, the table uses the following classification: i) riders who choose to adopt the ODMTS, ii) existing riders of the transit system who have no mode choice and thus necessarily adopt the ODMTS, and iii) riders with choice who do not adopt the designed ODMTS.
-For each rider type and each income level, the table reports three trip duration: the duration in the designed ODMTS, the duration of the {\em direct} trip, and the duration in the existing {\em AAATA} transit system.
+More precisely, the table uses the following classification: i) riders who choose to adopt the ODMTS, ii) existing riders of the transit system who have no mode choice and thus necessarily adopt the ODMTS, and iii) riders with choice who do not adopt the designed ODMTS. {For each rider type and each income level, the table reports three average trip durations over the corresponding rider sets:} the duration in the designed ODMTS, the duration of the {\em direct} trip, and the duration in the existing {\em AAATA} transit system.

 The table highlights that the ODMTS routes are significantly shorter than those of the existing transit system.
 For existing riders, the trip durations reduced by 37\%, 48\%, and 53\% for low-income, middle-income, and high-income riders.
-This is critical since many of these riders may not have an alternative transportation mean, and the ODMTS should not increase their travel time.
-It is interesting to examine low-income riders whose trips take longer than 40 minutes in the existing transit system.
-These trips, called {\em low-income long transit (LILT) trips}, constitute 28\% of the low-income rides and have an average transit time of 51.39 minutes.
-Under the baseline ODMTS design their average trip duration decreased to 32.21 minutes, a 37\% reduction in transit time.
+This is critical since many of these riders may not have an alternative transportation mean, and the ODMTS should not increase the travel time for the vast majority of these riders.
+In particular, out of 1503 trips, 1347 trips utilize the ODMTS as either their riders prefer adopting the ODMTS or they are part of the existing trips.
+From the set of trips with choice who adopt the ODMTS, all trips have a travel time which is less than their corresponding travel time in the current transit system.
+On the other hand, a subset of the existing trips have longer trip durations.
+Specifically, out of 1347 trips, 11\% of trips (149 trips) have longer travel time in the ODMTS with on average 7.99 minutes longer trips.
+Note that this is a pessimistic estimate for the ODMTS as the transit times in the current system do not {factor in} the time to walk from the true origin to the bus stop and from bus stop to the true destination, whereas the ODMTS picks up and drops off the riders (essentially) at their origin and to their destination.
+This result demonstrates that, for 89\% of the trips, ODMTS perform better compared to the current transit system with better convenience while being profitable at reasonable ticket prices as discussed in Section \ref{ref:CostAnalysisSection}.